sputnik-playlists/bot/README.md

 # Playlist Configuration

 Playlists are structered within an array of playlist objects.
+See `playlists.json` for an example.

 ## `name`

 Name of the playlist.
 Simples.
+Supports a `{{ month }}` token to get the current month.

 ## `user`